AloisSeckar/nuxt-neon/README.md

 This wrapper allows you to perform **ANY** SQL directly.

+Returns the result of the query (Neon client returns `[]` for INSERT, UPDATE and DELETE) or returned erorr message.

 **SECURITY WARNING**: the value of `query` cannot be sanitized before being applied to the database, so make sure you **NEVER allow unchecked user input via `raw` handler**.
 This method is implemented to allow bypassing edge cases that cannot be covered by the following wrappers, that ensure input security more.

 #### `select()`